milesburton/stats-web/README.md

-stats-web
+Razer Folding@Home Statistics - Front-end
 =========

-Razer Folding@Home Statistics - Front-end
+Welcome to version 3 of the Razer statistics.